-The first PA Apple’n Cheese Festival at the Manley-Bohlayer site was held in 2000 with an attendance of over 32, 000 people for the two-day event.
+The first PA Apple’n Cheese Festival at the Manley-Bohlayer site was held in 2000 with an attendance of nearly 20,000 people for the two-day event.
 There were also some bugs to be worked out (traffic control and electricity) which have been addressed aggressively, and the festival continues to reap the benefits of the move to the new site.
 The farm is located in a rich farming valley and the 12 acre layout of the property lets the flow of the Festival happen naturally.

 The Fine Arts and Photography Show now takes place in the historic farmhouse.
 The show’s former chairperson went above and beyond to make this show into the quality event it has become.
 With the help of her family, members of local fine arts councils, volunteers and the Troy Fine Arts Council, Mrs. Agnes Salmon developed the show into one of the area’s most professional art and photography exhibits.
 Unfortunately she has passed on, but the festival committee is dedicated to continuing the legacy she started.

 Free entertainment continues during both days of the festival.
 An attempt is made to bring entertainment in that is not a standard, introducing new genre to expose and interest festival goers.